Faisal-Alageel/Web-Dashboard/README.md

 ## Instructions
+- clone the repo
--  To install the necessary dependencies, run the "requirements.txt" file on your virtual env
+- install the necessary dependencies, run `pip install -r requirements.txt` file on your virtual env
--  run the "app.py" file
+- run the "app.py" file and follow the local link in terminal